-The current situation regarding this year’s winter season is best described as “fluid”.
+The current situation regarding this year’s summer season is best described as “fluid”.

-Our commitment to our guests is that we will open when we are allowed to, and we will offer the best holidays that we can while following all the government COVID guidelines.
+Our commitment to our guests is that we will offer the best holidays that we can while following all the government COVID guidelines.

 We are offering a mixture of accommodation.
 You can rent an apartment for self-catering and you can also do some of your own catering but with the option of having some meals delivered.